Memonia/ParticleSimulation/README.md

 # ParticleSimulation
 A visualisator of particle interactions, based on an ideal gas model ([see wikipedia](https://en.wikipedia.org/wiki/Ideal_gas)).
-The simulation can be ran on either a CPU or a GPU.
+The simulation can be run on either a CPU or a GPU.

 * 2021: First version
 * 2023: Second version.
 Written from scratch, added CUDA module